(set: $name to

 <img src="img/workbook.png" alt="Things to Consider...
 1. What kind of information will you look for in order to determine a student's legitimate need for specific accommodations?
 Will you want third party documentation, or do you think you will rely heavily on student self-report through the intake interview?
 2. Looking at your answer to (1), consider the demographics of the student population at your institution.
 Will all students have equal access to the level of documentation you are seeking?
 3. How will you handle requests from students who have either no documentation, or documentation that is inconclusive?">

 The committee’s work to remain “neutral” in representing these possibilities ends up flattening the implications of the different options they list, for example, in consideration #1.
 Phrasing such as “legitimate need” raises questions of who has the power to determine the legitimacy of a student’s expressed access needs?
 It doesn’t begin to unpack the [[racialized, gendered, and classed implications of requiring third party documentation->necropolitics]], and especially the ways questions of ethics and positionality emerge.
-The workbook invites some reflection on demographics and equal access in the second consideration, but it also urges reliance on generalizations and stereotypes.
-There is unlikely to be a direct relationship between demographic information and documentation access, and this line of thinking only reinforces the notion that documentation legitimizes, and that documentation should be the goal wherever feasible.
+The workbook invites some reflection on demographics and equal access in the second consideration, but it also stops short of encouraging reflection on why institutions require documentation in the first place.
+“Equal access” to documentation, despite its seeming rhetoric of equity, nonetheless reinforces the notion that documentation legitimizes authentic need and that documentation should be the goal wherever feasible.

 Choose one: